TinyBuild321/Pop-It-Trading/README.md

 Bug 4:
 Dont Reset/Die It Will Break The Fly To Fix It Click Fly Button Again

+Bug 5:
+Dont Execute Script Using Loadstring It Might Won't Execute

 Note:
 Only Pc Executors I will Try Make Script For Mobile Executors